 History of the actual Car

 This model completed in 2009, represents that driven by Carlos Pace during the 1975 season where he won one of two Grands Prix for Brabham, the Brazilian GP at Interlagos ahead of fellow countryman Emerson Fittipaldi, a fantastic Brazilian one-two!
 The other win came for Reutemann in Germany at the fourteen mile long Nurburgring circuit.
-In 1975, Brabham had a more consistent year, better on paper securing second place in the Constructors’ Championship edging out McLaren (Ferrari winning), however with less wins than in 1974.
+In 1975, Brabham had a more consistent year, better on paper securing second place in the Constructors’ Championship edging out McLaren (with Ferrari winning), however with less wins than in 1974.
 This model represents the car as prepared and raced at the season’s end, Watkins Glen.
-Bernie Ecclestone had run the team since 1972 and moving with the times, the formerly virgin-white flanks of the BT44 (Gordon Murray’s favourite version of this car) were now adorned with Martini sponsorship producing a very good-looking photogenic race car.
+Bernie Ecclestone had run the team since 1972 and moving with the times, the formerly virgin-white flanks of the BT44 (Gordon Murray’s favourite version of this car), were now adorned with Martini sponsorship producing a very good-looking photogenic race car.

 Comments re images

 I trust you will enjoy these photographs and will agree they open up a new and truthful interpretation of the car, following access to a private collection of photos of the car in the pit lane at Watkins Glen in 1975.